Devotionals Resources

 How should they be done?

-Bible fluency involves the ability to reflect on the teachings of Scripture and to extend its insights and practices into modern situations, even when the variables differ from the ancient context but the underlying principles remain the same.
+Bible fluency involves the ability to reflect on the teachings of Scripture and to extend its insights and practices into contemporary situations, even when the variables differ from the ancient context but the underlying principles remain the same.
 Devotionals, therefore, are not solely for individual spiritual growth.
 The ancient practice of communal reading reminds us that Scripture was meant to transform not just individuals but entire communities—and, by extension, society.
 As such, healthy devotional practices should include both private meditation and public, communal engagement with God’s Word.

 Here are some practical application points: